trap9/trap9.github.io/_posts/2014-09-08-iPhone5-battery.md

 ### Summary?

-I would like demonstrate switch from Apple but I am not convinced yet the switch will do a better.
+I would like to demonstrate switch from Apple but I am not convinced yet the switch will do a better.
 I started to closely monitor Apple competition in notebooks and smartphones.
 The competion is on the par.

 So, I developed a buying rule/recommendation for me.
 I will give Apple one last chance with macbook air and iphone using my buying rule.
 If Apple will fail I will switch.

-BUING RECOMENDATION:
+BUYING RECOMENDATION:

 <div class="message">
 Before you buy a new Apple product you should WAIT SIX MONTHS after the product introduction to market.
 Then do a research on general user experience and rumors in discussion forums and then decide.